EdLichtman/QuickModuleCLI/Readme.md

 ## Roadmap
 * I need to learn a bit more about CMDLET, and once I understand them, I need to Add-QuickCmdlet
 * Complete Export-QuickCommand to create a script that, when run, will import into the Quick-Package Module
+* The Export-QuickCommand should actually create a script that, when run, will infer if the Quick-Package Module is Loaded.
+If it's not loaded, it'll add the Quick-Command into a /Functions or /Aliases Folder at the root of WindowsPowershell.
+If the Quick-Package Module is Loaded, it will import the function or Alias into the Quick-Package Module.
+   * I can leverage this by creating an Import-QuickCommand function with the -All flag.
+Each QuickCommand that is not loaded into the Quick-Package Module (i.e. functions, Aliases) can be imported into Quick-Package.
 * Clean up the Get-QuickModules printout.
 * Move Install, Uninstall and Install-UtilityBelt to also be reserved, and expose a new function: Uninstall-QuickPackage, Install-Utility, Install-UtilityBelt
 * Document all of the built-in functions.